-The practice maintained records of staff training which showed that all staff were up to date with their mandatory training.
-We also saw that practice encouraged additional training which was undertaken by some staff.
-Staff confirmed this when they told us that they were given sufficient training to undertake their roles and given the opportunity for additional training.
-We saw that training was accessed through a variety of sources including formal courses and informal in house training.
+The practice maintained records of staff training which showed all staff were up to date with their mandatory training.
+We also saw the practice encouraged additional training which was undertaken by some staff.
+Staff confirmed this and felt they were given sufficient training to undertake their roles and given the opportunity for additional training.
+Training was accessed through a variety of sources including formal courses and informal in house training.